matcat7/Lucky-Cat-Casino/README.md

 # Lucky Cat Casino, by Mathew Neves & Jacob Pancoast

 This program is a simple simulation of a few popular casino games, European roulette, slots and blackjack, and also includes war as a time waster.
 It uses a dedicated Roulette.h and class, a dedicated Slots.h and class, a Casino.h and class, a Blackjack.h and class, and an abstract Game.h, and attempts to build a robust program that is difficult to break and will run without issue.
-We have implemented some larger methods, mostly because I want the program to run WITHOUT needing more than one line of code in the main.cpp file.
+We have implemented some larger methods, mostly because we want the program to run WITHOUT needing more than a few lines of code in the main.cpp file.
 This is so that this code can be implemented more easily along with other classes.

-For Module 3, we revamped our multiple instances of file IO being used to track a player's chip balance.
+For this first release version, we revamped our multiple instances of file IO being used to track a player's chip balance.
 The login uses files named after a user's chosen username, and reads/writes a line for that player's balance using methods in the Casino class.
 There is now also true statistics tracking for each user, beyond just tracking the amount of chips they have.
 It includes their games played for each one of our games, as well as their wins and losses.
 This stat tracking has live updates and also uses matplotlib in Python so users can see graphs of their income over time.
 The program still starts in C++, but uses the other inclusions for the graphing and stats portion of the project.
 Python was the